 Call MPC before you meet with any CEA in a settlement conference.

-If you be unable to resolve a compliance or registration issue during a settlement conference, MPC can help you prepare for a regional hearing and NERC and FERC appeals.
+If you are unable to resolve a compliance or registration issue during a settlement conference, MPC can help you prepare for a regional hearing and NERC and FERC appeals.
 MPC has considerable experience in the regional and NERC and FERC hearing and appeal processes regarding registration disputes.

-The Compliance Enforcement Authority (CEA) can initiate a Compliance Violation Investigation (CVI) anytime they believe a possible violation of a reliability standard has occurred.
+The Compliance Enforcement Authority (CEA) can initiate a Compliance Violation Investigation (CVI) anytime they believe a possible violation of a Reliability Standard has occurred.
 Any grid event that occurs on your system will most likely result in a CVI.
 The CVI can be initiated by the regional CEA or NERC.
 NERC is currently staffing a large group of Compliance Investigators to conduct CVI’s.
 FERC is also investigating many grid events.

 MPC can help your company prepare for a CVI by:

 - Evaluating the CVI notice and determining the nature and scope of the CVI

 - Preparing technical data response to CVI data requests